 What are Google Ads Keywords?

 Before we discuss negative keywords, lets define what a Keyword actually is.
-Keywords or ‘search terms’ in your Google Ads account, are literally the wording your target audience type in to find you.
+Keywords or ‘search terms’ in your Google Search Ads account, are literally the wording your target audience type in to find you.

 For Example: If you are looking for SEO companies in your area, you would jump into your preferred search engine, such as Google and type in “SEO company” like this: